Rusty Rivets

 Rusty Rivets is a Canadian animated children's television series, and is produced by Arc Productions and Spin Master Entertainment.
-The series aired for three seasons, simultaneously on Treehouse TV in Canada and on Nickelodeon in the U.S., from November 8, 2016, to May 8, 2020.
+The series aired for three seasons, simultaneously on Treehouse TV in Canada and on Nickelodeon in the United States from November 8, 2016, to May 8, 2020.
 Inspired by elements of the maker culture, it follows the adventures of a young inventor named Rusty and his team of customized robots.

 The first season was the last animated project of Arc Productions before it was absorbed into Jam Filled Toronto in August 2016.

 Plot

 A young boy named Rusty Rivets uses his knowledge of engineering to repurpose machine parts and create gadgets.
 He lives in the fictional town city of Sparkton Hills in a futuristic Canada along with his best friend Ruby Ramirez, a robotic tyrannosaurid named Botasaur, and a group of smaller robots known as the Bits.
 The show highlights a variety of concepts related to basic science and technology.

 Rusty uses the recurring catch phrase "modify, customize, Rustify" when personalizing inventions.
 Ruby changes the last word to "Rubify" when she does the alterations (only twice in Rusty and the Mechanical Animal and Rusty's Spooky Adventure), and Liam changes the last word to "Liamify" when he does it (only once in Rusty the Vacuum Kid).